Strengthen Our State

 Third grade reading scores predict success later in life.
 Third grade reading scores are a key indicator of a child’s future academic success and achievement of more advanced career goals.
 The better a child does, the brighter Florida’s future looks.

 Brain development is critical during the first 1,000 days.
-By a child’s 2nd birthday, his or her brain has reached 80% of its adult size.
-This means that the first two years of life are crucial when it comes to brain development.
+By a child’s 3rd birthday, his or her brain has reached 80% of its adult size.
+This means that the first three years of life are crucial when it comes to brain development.
 Positive experiences during those first two years can profoundly influence brain functioning, learning ability, and behavior.